 Chemicals are an important part of the photographic process, and after the end of World War I, Kodak founder George Eastman realized he needed a reliable source of supply in order to grow his business.
 Tennesee Eastman was founded in 1920 in Kingsport, Tennesee, to manufacture organic chemistry and acetone to support the manufacturing plant in Rochester.
 Over the years, a small fleet of interchange freight cars were acquired to move materials between Tennesee and New York.

 The car was donated by Kodak to the Museum in 1995.
-A new coat of silver paint was applied to the tank in 1999, and cosmetic restoration continues on this unique freight car.
+A new coat of silver paint was applied to the tank in 1999, and cosmetic restoration and other repairs are ongoing to help preserve this unique freight car.

 - ICC-103 type single-dome 8000 gallon tank car